Skip to Content

 Remy’s Ratatouille Adventure

-This new attraction in the France pavilion is the same as the Ratatouille: L’Aventure Totalement Toquée de Rémy ride that is currently in Walt Disney Studios Park at Disneyland Paris.
+This new attraction in the France pavilion is the same as the Ratatouille: L’Aventure Totalement Toquée de Rémy ride in Walt Disney Studios Park at Disneyland Paris.
 This 4D ride takes you on an adventure when you follow Remy as he tries to prepare a meal among a variety of hazards.

 Eating at EPCOT is almost an attraction of its own, so be sure to visit the various restaurants and kiosks throughout the World Showcase.
 If you are visiting during one of the popular EPCOT events (Food and Wine, the Festival of the Arts, and the Flower and Garden Festival), be sure to stop at the kiosks to purchase food and drink samples.

-You can even make a full meal out of it!
+You can even make a whole meal out of it!
 During your visit to these festivals, you may want to watch the shows that take place outside the American Adventure pavilion in the American Gardens Theatre.

 More Resources: Want to know more about Disney World rides?
 Click here to read all of our posts about Disney rides and attractions.